APTrust/preservation-services/README.md

 # Testing

+## Unit Tests

 To run unit tests: `ruby scripts/test.rb units`

+The unit tests start two lightweight services, redis and minio, Mac and Linux versions of which are included in this source repo.

+## Integration Tests

 To run integration tests: `ruby scripts/test.rb integration`

 Note that integration tests require the following:

-1. Docker
-2. A local installation of the [Pharos source](https://github.com/APTrust/pharos)
+1. A local installation of the [Pharos source](https://github.com/APTrust/pharos)
-3. An environment variable called `PHAROS_ROOT` set to the absolute path of your Pharos source code installation.
+2. An environment variable called `PHAROS_ROOT` set to the absolute path of your Pharos source code installation.

-The unit tests start two lightweight services, redis and minio, Mac and Linux versions of which are included in this source repo.

 The integration tests start all of the services that unit tests start, plus nsqd, nsqlookupd, nsqdadmin (all provided in this repo) and a Docker instance of Pharos.